-In this lesson plan, students will use data on the circumference and diameter of various objects to calculate pi.
+In this lesson plan for Pi Day or any day, students will use data on the circumference and diameter of various objects to calculate pi.
 The exciting aspect of this lesson is that no matter the size or nature of the circular objects measured, the ratio of the circumference to the diameter will come out the same: pi!

 SUGGESTED TIME ALLOWANCE